Cornelio Villareal

-Cornelio Tupaz Villareal (September 11, 1904 - December 22, 1992) was a Filipino lawyer and politician who served as Speaker of the House of Representatives of the Philippines from 1962 to 1967, and again from 1971 to 1972.
+Cornelio Tupaz Villareal Sr. (September 11, 1904 - December 22, 1992) was a Filipino lawyer and politician who served as Speaker of the House of Representatives of the Philippines from 1962 to 1967, and again from 1971 to 1972.
 Popularly known as Kune, his congressional career representing the Second District of Capiz spanned six decades.

 Early life and education

 Villareal was born in Mambusao, Capiz.
 He finished his intermediate and secondary education in Capiz, and enrolled at the Silliman University for his pre-law course.
 In 1929, he received his law degree from the Philippine Law School.
 He passed the bar exams on December 7, 1929.